DawidPerkowskiGit/ExchangeCurrencyApp_DP/README.md

 The application and its database PostgresSQL is hosted on Render.com.
 Database stores over 30 different currency types and their exchange rates, first entry is from 1999-01-04.
 Every four hours application performs automatic REST API request to exchangeratesapi.io in search of new exchange rates.
 If received exchanges are new, the data is inserted to the database.
 Users have to create account and use their API key to retrieve data.

-URL of the application: https://exchangecurrencyapp-dp-render.onrender.com

 ## Available endpoints

 ### /api/currencies

-The user can access this endpoint without providing api key.
+The user can access this endpoint without providing an API key.
 Returns list of all available currencies (including ones no longer used) in JSON format.

 Available optional URL parameters:
 - date - provide date when you want to fetch currencies, which were actively used at specified time